Elizabeth Tarvin, Chair

-Elizabeth has also been actively involved with Future Teachers Association, a club on campus for anyone interesting in teaching.
+Elizabeth is the faculty advisor for Future Teachers Association, a club on campus for anyone interesting in teaching.

 Elizabeth is a member of the National Association for the Education of Young Children (NAEYC), the National Association of Early Childhood Teacher Educators (NAECTE), and the Associate Degree Early Childhood Teacher Educators (ACCESS).